DigitalPainting/DigitalPainting/README.md

 ## Features of the Digital Painting

+  * Intelligent assistance in setting up your scene enables you to get to a "good enough" state very quickly, then it's time to have your designers dive in and make it as close to "perfect" as possible
-  * Automated Drone Exploration - see `Scripts/Agent/DroneController`
+  * Automated Scene Exploration - see `Scripts/Agent/DroneController`
   * Designate items as [Interesting Things](./Assets/Digital%20Painting/Docs/InterestingThings.md) in the scene to be explored by the drone
   * Support for spawning items into the world using a [SimpleSpawner](./Assets/Digital%20Painting/Docs/SpawnableObjects.md)
   * [Pluggable Day Night Cycle](./Assets/Digital%20Painting/Docs/DayNightCycle.md)